8th March 2024

 By Tracey Gelder

-When you choose a natural burial or interment at Tithe Green Natural Burial, you have the option of either a woodland or wildflower meadow location.
+When you choose a natural burial or interment of ashes at Tithe Green Natural Burial, you have the option of either a woodland or wildflower meadow location.
 When you go for the first of these, it is partnered with a memorial tree planting to both mark the spot and help support the local environment.

 Of course, there doesn’t need to be a burial or interment – you could just purchase a tree plus a memorial plaque if you wanted.
 That will still give you a place to remember your lost loved one, but with useful extra benefits.
 Because each tree can absorb about 40kg of carbon dioxide every year, they can significantly cut the amount of greenhouse gases released into the atmosphere.